fluree/docs.flur.ee/src/content/0.10.0/docs/start/installation.md

 You can also run `./fluree_start.sh :keygen` to generate a public key, private key, and account id.
 This will not start Fluree, it will just return those three pieces of information.

 ### Setting Up a Transactor Group
-Currently, transactor groups only support the Raft consensus algorithm to agree on a shared state for a network of databases.
+Currently, transactor groups only support the Raft consensus algorithm to agree on a shared state for a network of ledgers.
 With Raft, a total of `n` servers can support `f` failures: n = 2f + 1.
 This means that anything less than 3 servers can sustain no failures, 5 servers can sustain two failures.

 You can test a decentralized Fluree on a single computer (different ports) or on multiple computers.
 Each member of Fluree needs to have its own folder containing `fluree_server.jar`, `fluree_sample.properties`, and `fluree_start.sh`.